 - → Grade 3 Thirty (30) min.

 - → Grade 4 Forty (40) min.

 - → Grade 5 Fifth (50) min.

 - → Grade 6 Sixty (60) min.

 - #7 Standardized Tests- Student progress is now measured through the PA State System of Assessment (PSSA) in grades 3 through 8.
 Results are mailed to parents.
 Specific skills are identified and compared with students living in districts similar to Octorara locally and nationally.
-PSSA (Pennsylvania State System of Assessments) testing for the 2020-2021 has not
+PSSA (Pennsylvania State System of Assessments) testing for 2022-2023 is scheduled for April 24 May 12.
+More specific information will be communicated to parents closer to the testing window.

-been determined yet.
 It is critical that your child attend school on testing days.
 We are accountable for meeting State and Federal standards.
 Student scores are reported directly to the State and Federal Departments of Education.
 Questions about these tests may be directed to the school counselor or principal.